Pathway To Policy

 Phase 1 of PHAIWA’s exciting new knowledge translation online course Pathway to Policy has now launched.
 This is a FREE online course which will give you the skills to develop key messages and disseminate more detailed findings via mediums other than traditional methods such as reports and peer reviewed journal articles.
 The aim is to see your work translated into policy.

 What you can expect from Phase 1: 5 module online course; hints & tips, videos, interesting articles, quizzes and activities, and support from PHAIWA – all designed to enhance your skills to enable your research and findings to inform policy.

 Selected participants in Phase 1 will be invited to move onto Phase 2, where you will be linked with a policy actor or decision maker relevant in your field of research or work.

-To register your interest or to find out more information please email firstname.lastname@example.org
+But it’s not to late to get involved!
+To register your interest or to find out more information please email PHAIWA@curtin.edu.au

 2018 Research Translation Program Background